Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: CASE STUDIES

+\textbf{(3) Statistical Analysis for Representations. }To further show the benefits of Transformer-encoded representation, we compare the average steps used by different representation methods when completing the task of different complexities in the WaterWorld environment.
+As shown in Table \ref{tab:task_5+n}, as the number of obstacles increases, the Transformer-encoded representation uses fewer steps than the baselines.
+In Table \ref{tab:task_n+1}, the representation encoded by Transformer still shows better performance than the baselines.
+Table \ref{tab:task_5+2-n} shows more stable performance can be achieved using Transformer when the size of the obstacle becomes larger.

+\textbf{(4) Statistical Analysis for Performance in Unit Time. }To further evaluate the performance of different methods per unit of time, we define the unit performance as $Perf_{Unit}=\frac{\sideset{}{_{i=1}^{N}}\sum R_{i}}{\sideset{}{_{i=1}^{N}}\sum T_{i}+T_{pre}},$ where $N$ is the number of total episodes or total steps, $R_{i}$ is the reward in one episode or fixed steps, $T_{i}$ is the elapsed time in one episode or fixed steps, and $T_{pre}$ is the pre-training time.
+As shown in Table \ref{tab:Unit Performance for WaterWorld}, $\mathrm{T2TL}_{\mathrm{pre}}$ spends more time updating the double Transformer framework, while $\mathrm{T1TL}_{\mathrm{pre}}$ yields better performance compared to other algorithms.
+As shown in Table \ref{tab:Unit Performance for ZoneEnv}, $\mathrm{T2TL}_{\mathrm{pre}}$ can improve the sampling efficiency and shows better performance in more challenging environments.

-\textbf{(4) Dimension Comparison.} To emphasize the influence of the representation dimension of the LTL instruction on agent performance in a high-dimensional state space or complex environment, Fig. \ref{fig:Dimension Comparison} shows the results between $\mathrm{T1TL}_{\mathrm{pre}}$ and RM with different dimensions in the MiniCraft-like gridworld and the ZoneEnv case.
+\textbf{(5) Dimension Comparison.} To emphasize the influence of the representation dimension of the LTL instruction on agent performance in a high-dimensional state space or complex environment, Fig. \ref{fig:Dimension Comparison} shows the results between $\mathrm{T1TL}_{\mathrm{pre}}$ and traditional methods by {one-hot encoding with different dimensions in the WaterWorld and ZoneEnv environment.
 It is clear in Fig. \ref{fig:Dimension Comparison}(a) that an appropriate increase for the representational dimension of the LTL instruction is beneficial in providing agents with more comprehensive information.
-In Fig. \ref{fig:Dimension Comparison}(b), an appropriate representational dimension further improves the performance of DFA, and the agent achieves a good performance when the dimension is 8 or 16 in $\mathrm{T1TL}$.
+In Fig. \ref{fig:Dimension Comparison}(b), an appropriate representational dimension further improves the performance of DFA, and the agent achieves good performance when the dimension is 16 in $\mathrm{T1TL}$.